hivemq/hivemq-mqtt-client-dotnet/Documentation/Events.md

 # Events

-This client has built in events to allow users to hook into any part of the client.
+This client has a large number of built in events to allow users to hook into any part of the client.

-This can be used to modify behavior, monitor activity or extend functionality.
+These events can be used to modify behavior, monitor activity or extend functionality.

 ## Examples